Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The following examples illustrate how decision authority and involvement may vary across different categories of decisions.

 The allocation is not universal.
 What matters is that the boundary between local, shared, and enterprise decisions is explicit.

 ### Team and Technology Decisions

-Delivery teams should typically own decisions such as:
+Most delivery teams should be free to decide:

 - Internal code structure
 - Test implementation